infracloudio/jellyfin-acorn/tutorial.md

 - Sign in to Wasabi - https://console.wasabisys.com/login
 - Go to Buckets and select Create Bucket.
 Add the required details such as name and region.
-Please Note: Be sure to provide the corresponding "endpoint URL" in the "args" while deploying Plex.
-Current Defaults- region:"us-east-1" and endpoint_url:"s3.wasabisys.com"
+Please Note: Be sure to provide the corresponding "endpoint URL" in the "args" while deploying Jellyfin.
+Current Defaults- region:"us-east-1" and endpoint_url:"s3.wasabisys.com".

 ![Select Region](./assets/select-region.png)

-- Click on Next and choose the required Bucket Settings
+- Click on Next and choose the required Bucket Settings.

 ![Create Bucket](./assets/create-bucket-preview.png)

-- Select Create Bucket
+- Select Create Bucket.
+- Once the bucket is create, you can now upload your artifacts.
+- Now, to access the bucket need to create Access Keys.
+Go to Access Keys and select Create Access Key for Root or Sub-User as per requirement.
+- Save the Access Keys safely.

+We will be using the above Bucket and Access Details to sync the Wasabi S3 bucket and Jellyfin.

 If you want to skip to the end, just click below to launch the app immediately in a free sandbox environment.
 All you need is a GitHub ID to create an account and provide Wasabi S3 configs in Advanced Configurations.